The former L&N Train Depot

 The Main Street DeFuniak Springs organization has been accredited as both a Main Street America and a Florida Main Street program.
 Main Street America is a program of the National Main Street Center.
 It revitalizes older and historic commercial districts to build vibrant neighborhoods and thriving economies.
 Florida Main Street is a technical assistance program with the goal of revitalizing historic downtowns and encouraging economic development within the context of historic preservation.
 In the past year, seven downtown improvement projects have started, and three others have been completed.
 As a result, 20 new jobs were created, 200 volunteer hours were donated, and 10 commercial properties were purchased for redevelopment.

 In 2019, Main Street is planning three programs to draw new visitors to DeFuniak Springs.
-The Smithsonian Institute will bring its "Museums on Main Street" exhibit here on May 11 through June 22; the Florida Humanities Council is sponsoring wayside signs for an historic walking tour through the original Chautauqua campus and historic business district; and Visit Florida will distribute a new Visitors Guide and Tourism Map at its welcome centers throughout Florida.
+The Smithsonian Institute will bring its "Crossroads: Change in Rural America" exhibit here May 11 through June 22; the Florida Humanities Council is sponsoring wayside signs for an historic walking tour through the original Chautauqua campus and historic business district; and Visit Florida will distribute a new Visitors Guide and Tourism Map at its welcome centers throughout Florida.

 <-- Dr. Brian Rucker of Pensacola State College and the University of West Florida talks about the history of DeFuniak Springs.
 (Click the arrow to start the video.
 Click the speaker icon on the lower right corner of the video to unmute it.)